openPMD/openPMD-standard/STANDARD.md

 In such a case, picking a *reference density* to determine the `unitSI` factors is mandatory to provide a fallback for compatibility.

+For human readable output, it is *recommended* to add the actual string of the unit in the corresponding `comment` attribute.

 Grid based data (fields)